-This hearing takes place at a critical moment for American healthcare.
-Demographics are poised to apply new pressure to the system, as Baby Boomers move to Medicare.
+This hearing takes place at a critical moment for healthcare in rural America.
+Moreover, this Subcommittee's wide-ranging jurisdiction from mental health and substance abuse to "health care disparities" puts it at the center of decoding the discrepancies between rural and urban healthcare.
+The costs of healthcare delivery continue to soar, and demographics are applying increasing pressure to the system, as Baby Boomers move to Medicare.
 With the number of Americans over age 65 jumping from 40.3 million in 2010 to a projected 55 million in 2020-and up to 70 million in 2030-older Americans constitute an increasing percentage of the population.
 And as life expectancy increases, so does the expectation of staying home as we age.
 Currently, 87 percent of Americans over the age of 65 say they want to stay in their current home as they get older.
-The confluence of these demographic projections, along with buy-in from an unprecedented breadth of stakeholders who are recognizing the maturity of the technological tools at medical professionals' disposal, means the time is right to make substantial progress toward innovation-driven, value-based care.